Non-JUPAS (Year 1 Admissions)

 After you have submitted the application you may be invited to attend interviews.
 However, only shortlisted candidates will be invited to attend interviews and also not all departments will arrange interviews.
 If you are shortlisted, you will be notified of the interview arrangement by phone, email or mail.

-Successful applicants will receive notification from the Office of Admissions and Financial Aid from November 2017 to August 2018.
+Programmes usually review applications on a rolling basis.
+Successful applicants will receive email notification from the Office of Admissions and Financial Aid from November 2018 to August 2019.